Oloqq/crocheteer/docs/MultiParts.md

 @floored = false
 @rooted = true

+## Dragging
+Gui should allow to disable the dragging behavior so it does not mess up camera controls when not needed.

+Dragging a node far away messes up the simulation

+Need a way to set a specific position programatically

 # Hook
 Hook is designed to work from a single starter.
 - Do we adjust Hook so it handles multiple starters?